Gareth Bale: Reception

-Bale is widely regarded as one of the greatest players of his generation and the greatest Welsh player of all time.
+Bale is widely regarded as one of the greatest players of his generation and as one of the greatest Welsh and British players of all time.
 After a Champions League group stage match against Inter Milan on 2 November 2010, his teammate Rafael van der Vaart said, "Everyone is scared of him (Bale).
 Maicon is one of the best defenders in the world, and he's killed him."
 El Mundo praising Bale for his performance wrote, "Bale combines the height and build of an 800-metre runner like Steve Ovett with the acceleration and directness of a rugby winger like Bryan Habana.
 And, when he gets to the byline, he delivers curling crosses like a Brazilian".